Upcoming ABC trips and events for 2023

 Despite the wind and the heat, which probably kept some of our target birds well hidden, it was a wonderful day for a fairly bug-free hike with some great people.
 The highlight for many of us was the very cooperative Mourning Warbler along the Gold Brook logging road.
 This is a difficult bird to find, let alone photograph.
 Another highlight was hearing Bicknell’s Thrush at the top, amazing for the middle of the day and so warm and sunny.
 We had 35 species for the trip, including Blackburnian Warbler, many Blackpoll warblers (most heard, not seen), Swainson’s Thrush, Philadelphia Vireo, Yellow-Bellied Flycatcher, and Rusty Blackbird.

-Trips coordinated by Cheryl Ring, Glenn Hodgkins, and others
+Trips coordinated by Howard Lake and others